Surikta/Markowitz/README.md

 This basic portfolio optimization uses yfinance to extract the financial data.

 Its objective is to return a distribution of new weights for a portfolio of firms in the stock market.
-It can be used with ETFs but certain bond ETFs have such a little variance (close to the risk free rate as it is the case for SHY ETF) or can be the case that index ETFs are higly correlated and the distribution goes all to a single asset.
+It can be used with ETFs but certain bond ETFs have such a little variance (close to the risk free rate as it is the case for SHY ETF) or can be the case that index ETFs are higly correlated with each other and the distribution goes all to a single asset.

 Markowitz.py will create a portfolio class, let's create a portfolio with AAPL, MSFT, AMZN, GOOG, NVDA